IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_en_registration.rst

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  endpoint_type (False, str, None)
-    public or private.

-  event_notifications_instance_crn (True, str, None)
-    (Required for new resource) A CRN that uniquely identifies an IBM Cloud resource.

   id (False, str, None)